 The Temple of the Sun

-The Temple of the Sun has a unique roof and houses an important panel that depicts scenes that involve the King Serpent -Jaguar.
+The Temple of the Sun has a unique roof and houses a vital panel that depicts scenes that involve the King Serpent -Jaguar.

 Skull Temple Palenque

-Beside the Temple of the Red Queen or Temple XIII is the Temple of the Skull.
+Beside the Temple of the Red Queen, or Temple XIII, is the Temple of the Skull.
 The temple is not open for viewing.
-It is named the Temple of the Skull due to a corridor that leads from top to a tomb containing a sarcophagus of an unknown ruler.
-The temple is named after the skull of a rabbit whose shape is seen on a full moon.
-It is thought that the Mayan Moon Goddess holds a rabbit in her hands.
+It is named the Temple of the Skull due to a corridor that leads from the top of the tomb containing a sarcophagus of an unknown ruler.
+The temple is named after a rabbit’s skull, whose shape is seen on a full moon.
+The Mayan Moon Goddess is thought to hold a rabbit in her hands.

 The Temple of the Count